Koenkk/zigbee2mqtt.io/docs/devices/ERS-10TZBVK-AA.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->

+### Pairing
+To pair, press the reset button on the back until the green LED flashes.
+> When you release the reset button and the green LED should keep flashing untill the device is paired.
+If it only flashes twice, your battery level is too low (<3v) and you need to replace the battery.

 <!-- Notes END: Do not edit below this line -->